 You can alleviate those symptoms by taking Atrantil with food.
 If your bacteria load is high, you can experience temporary symptoms such as muscle ache, headache, and a foggy feeling.

-This is suggested that a sign that the supplement is working and then reaction is related to toxins from the bacteria causing a mild reaction.
+It suggests a sign that the supplement is working and then the reaction is related to toxins from the bacteria, causing a mild reaction.

 Atrantil Product Warnings

-Atrantil Did not be taken by anyone who is pregnant or nursing, or anyone with an allergy to these ingredients.
-This product should be kept out of reach of children.
+Atrantil is not for anyone who is pregnant or nursing, or anyone with an allergy to these ingredients.
+This product should be out of reach of children.